andrew-hossack/dash-tools/README.md

 Optionally, templates can be used.
 Check out [Templates](#templates) for more details.

-You can see what files are included with your new app!
+You can see what files are included with your new app:

 ```bash
 cd MyDashApp